 MaxMem – memory cache size in MB

-The tile file name has a form of: TilePrefix_v_u.TileExt; for example, for this configuration file:
+The tile file name takes the form of: TilePrefix_v_u.TileExt; for example, for this configuration file:

-the first tile will have a name 5_3_2.png; the names of the next tiles will be obtained by increasing the indices u and v until resolution of the output texture specified in the configuration file is reached.
-Extension of * indicates that the program should look for a tiles in any of the supported formats, in the following order: dds, png, jpg, jpeg, tif, tiff, tga, raw.
+The first tile will have a name 5_3_2.png; the names of the next tiles will be obtained by increasing the indices u and v until resolution of the output texture specified in the configuration file is reached.
+Using an extension of * indicates that the program should look for tiles in any of the supported formats, in the following order: dds, png, jpg, jpeg, tif, tiff, tga, raw.
 For example, if the folder contains the two files 3_1_2.jpg and 3_1_2.tga, the first one will be loaded.

-The parameter ConvertToGrayscale converts a multi-channel tiles (RGB, RGBA and so on) into a grayscaled raw-texture by a simple averaging of a channel values.
-It is allowed only for 8-bit tiles.
+The parameter ConvertToGrayscale converts multi-channel tiles (RGB, RGBA and so on) into a grayscaled raw-texture by a simple averaging of channel values.
+It is only allowed for 8-bit tiles.

-3) Conversion of the texture of any format to the raw format can be done in the Photoshop, IrfanView and other programs.
-Using them can also view the temporary raw-files (if you have enough RAM so these programs were able to load large raw-files).
+3) Conversion of the texture of any format to raw format can be done in the Photoshop, IrfanView and other programs.
+Using them can also view the temporary raw-files (if you have enough RAM so that these programs are able to load large raw-files).

 4) Save the configuration files for each converted texture, they can by useful in the future.
-Associate the .ccf file extension with the program CubeMap.exe, and the .gcf with the Glue.exe in the system, then double-click on a configuration file will automatically launch the corresponding utility.
-You can also drag and drop the configuration file on the shortcut of the CubeMap or Glue.
+Associate the .ccf file extension with the program CubeMap.exe, and the .gcf with the Glue.exe in the operating system, then double-clicking on a configuration file will automatically launch the corresponding utility.
+You can also drag and drop the configuration file onto a shortcut of the CubeMap or Glue.

-6) It is recommended to view the result of conversion of the polar faces pos_y and neg_y, and, if there are noticeable artifacts present, try set DoublePrecision true, or edit the raw-files of the polar faces in the Photoshop or other program.
-To do this, run the ComputeFaces for polar faces only, edit the raw-files, disable ComputeFaces and perform the rest operations.
+6) It is recommended to view the result of the conversion of the polar faces pos_y and neg_y, and, if there are noticeable artifacts present, try and set DoublePrecision true, or edit the raw-files of the polar faces in Photoshop or another program.
+To do this, run the ComputeFaces for polar faces only, edit the raw-files, disable ComputeFaces and perform the remaining operations.